Suunto 9 Peak Pro

 style and design: 4.4, based on 13 reviews

-Style and design are widely praised, with reviewers highlighting the sleek, minimalist, trail-to-town look and premium traditional-watch feel.
+Style and design were among the strongest points, with reviewers repeatedly praising the sleek, minimalist, trail-to-town look.

 • 4.2